NicoHood/SecureLoader/Readme.md

   the flashing tool sends the 2 challenges and the bootloader has to answer both. with the 1st you can trust the bootloader if you trust your pc. with the 2nd you can send the answer to the vendor and he can verify this challenge as well.

 The (symmetric key) should **not always** be used to authenticate the bootloader at **every startup**, since the PC then always have the key stored, use the firmware instead for this purpose

+You could (and can) do this with the bootloader.
+For usability it is very bad though, because you always need a PC with an app that checks the bootloader integrity first and then firmware.
+Also it might be considered to be a security risk to always use a PC with a symmetric key to authenticate the device.

+The concept is, that the bootloader can be considered trusted. dont we need this then?

 Other option via UID (one time only)
 1) enter uid request code in the app, press enter